lekhrajdinkar/02-spring/Kubernetes/KCAD/04_services+Networking/01-services.md

     - ![img_3.png](../99_img/06/img_3.png)
     - ![img.png](../99_img/06/img-7.png)
     - span over multiple nodes
+- Node IP can be changed.
+  - if 3 nodes, then 3 endpoints
 ---
-### LoadBalancer:
+### LoadBalancer: (outside 2 pod)
-- Routes traffic to the backend pods through the cloud provider’s load balancerr.
+- Routes traffic to the backend pods through internet IP.
+- if 3 nodes, then single endpoints
+- use-case : cloud provider’s load balancer.
+- **minikube service lb-service-name** --> it will give external url
+  - in EKS, we don't need this additional step, can always see external url.

 ---
-### headless service:
+### headless service: (outside 2 pod directly)
 - allows direct access to individual pod IPs without a load balancer or cluster IP.

 - Key Features: